What is Zanosar?

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-What should I avoid while receiving Zanosar (streptozocin)?
+What should I avoid while receiving Zanosar?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using streptozocin, and avoid coming into contact with anyone who has recently received a live vaccine.
+Do not receive a "live" vaccine while using Zanosar, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-What other drugs will affect Zanosar (streptozocin)?
+What other drugs will affect Zanosar?

-More Zanosar resources
+More about Zanosar (streptozocin)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 2.01.
-Revision Date: 2013-07-11, 1:44:26 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 3.01.